morikatron/toio-sdk-for-unity/docs_EN/development_simulator.md

-# How to operate Simulator
+# How to operate Simulator (Settings for mats and cubes, etc.)

 ## Table of Contents